NEW INITIATIVE FOR PASEO DEL SOL NEIGHBORHOOD

-Please see the proposed initiatives for each, soon to be published in the local newspaper.
+Please see the proposed initiatives for each on our website (NOCFD.com).
+These will also soon to be published in the local newspaper.

 Your support is requested.